martinzokov/hostr-stack/docs/fresh-vps-setup.md

 ```

 Dokploy remains the source of truth for compose deployments and public HTTPS
 routes.
-The hostr-stack repo is the source of truth for templates, generated
+The hostr-stack repo is the source of truth for templates, installer
-environment values, and backup/restore commands.
+logic, and backup/restore commands.